dragon28/PythonQAAutomation/README.md

 First, please install Python version 3.10, you may refer to [python.org](https://www.python.org/)

-Clone this repository by the following commands in your terminal or command prompt
+Clone this repository by using the following command in your terminal or command prompt

 `git clone https://github.com/dragon28/PythonQAAutomation.git`